NVIDIA/gontainer/README.md

    This context is cancelled right before the service's `Close()` call and intended to be used with service functions.
 2. The `gontainer.Events` service provides the events broker.
 It can be used to send and receive events inside service container between services or outside from the client code.
 3. The `gontainer.Resolver` service provides a service to resolve dependencies dynamically.
+Thread safe.
 4. The `gontainer.Invoker` service provides a service to invoke functions dynamically.
+Thread safe.

 In addition, there are several generic types allowing to declare dependencies on a type.